JAMES KAELAN

 Faith Li wants to ruin a rich man’s life.
 Not for fun, mind you.
 But because proving she can do it might save the world.
 Or at least extend its life another day or two.
 She’d rather not do anything violent, though.
 No car bombs or poisoned drinks.
 Not even (quite) blackmail.
 But if she could write something that could make some Silicon Valley power broker quit his job and dissolve his company...
 It probably won’t work.
 And yet if Turgenev’s short stories convinced Czar Alexander II to free the serfs, it’s worth a fucking try.

-James Kaelan's 999 Years of Peace, appearing in a handmade edition from Cartoon Distortion, will not be for sale.
-But if you ask very nicely you might receive one as a gift :)
+James Kaelan's 999 Years of Peace, in a handmade edition of 132 copies from Cartoon Distortion, is not for sale.
+But if you ask very discreetly, you might get one stuffed into your backpack on the subway like a Xeroxed sheaf of samizdat.

 We're